jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Introduction/Benefits.md

 ## High Service Availability

-By default, a highly available architecture with a three-node replica set is provided, which supports automatic disaster tolerance switching to ensure business availability.
+By default, a highly available architecture is provided, which supports automatic disaster tolerance switching to ensure business availability.
 In addition, you can choose the instance deployment mode as a single availability zone deployment or a multiple availability zone deployment to provide different disaster tolerance levels.

 ## Data lasting